The Insider's Guide to Buying Property in Barbados

 Citizens of the USA, Canada, EU and UK may generally stay in Barbados on holiday for up to 3 months (90 days) without a visa.

 - How do you become a resident of Barbados?

 Retirees who own property in Barbados or high net worth individuals with a minimum net worth of USD $5,000,000 can apply for a Special Entry Permit for Barbados, which allows successful applicants to live in Barbados and is typically granted for 10 years for those under 60 and indefinite duration for those over 60.

 If you wish to live in Barbados and you are a financially self-sufficient retiree or entrepreneur, you can apply to the Immigration Department to be granted the status of immigrant under the Immigration Act of Barbados.
 If you have lived in Barbados for 5 years legally with the status of immigrant you can then apply to become a permanent resident.

-How do I become a citizen of Barbados?
+- How do you become a citizen of Barbados?

 If you have lived in Barbados for 5 of the 7 years immediately before applying, lived in Barbados for the entire 12 months immediately prior to submitting an application, and intend to live in Barbados, you can apply for citizenship by naturalization of Barbados.